4D-STAR/libcomposition/docs/static/mainpage.md

 **Setup the build directory:**

 The first step is to use meson to set up an out of source build.
-Note that this means that you can have multiple builds configured and cleanly seperated!
+Note that this means that you can have multiple builds configured and cleanly separated!

 ```bash
 meson setup builddir